 The choir has travelled in the last few years.
 We were invited to perform The Armed Man: A Mass for Peace, in Carnegie Hall, New York, in January 2007.
 Then, by invitation, we took part in the re-opening weekend of the Royal Festival Hall, London, in June.
 We were then invited to perform again in the Royal Festival Hall, this time in the presence of HM The Queen.
 We returned to Royal Festival Hall in October 2008 and are immensely proud to have been invited back to New York in January 2009.
 Leicester Philharmonic Choir invited us to join them for their 125th anniversary concert in 2010.
 In April 2011 members of the choir sang in The Netherlands and in June we were invited to record Karl Jenkins' latest work The Peacemakers in Abbey Road Studios.
 In February 2012 we were invited to participate in the Brandenburg Spring Festival, London, singing in St Clement Dane, details on our News page.
 In February 2013 we were invited back by the Brandenburg Choral Festival to sing in the chapel of King's College, London, where we performed The Peacemakers which we sang, again, at Arundel Cathedral in March 2013.

-2014 will see the Chorale again performing at the Brandenburg Festival, on 14 March, before joining other European choirs to help launch the 70th Anniversary of the D-Day landings at Ouistreham, followed in June with performances of new works, Ahoy, by Alexander L'Estrange, and Every Purpose Under the Heaven, by Howard Goodall.
+March 2014 saw the Chorale again performing at the Brandenburg Festival, before joining other European choirs to help launch the 70th Anniversary of the D-Day landings at Ouistreham and Bayeux.
+In the summer we performed new works, Ahoy, by Alexander L'Estrange, and Every Purpose Under the Heaven, by Howard Goodall.

 We are proud to have as our Patron the celebrated composer Karl Jenkins CBE.

 Our accompanist is Alison Manton, a very experienced musician.